15 Things to do in Dresden, Germany (+ map): Best places to visit

 Zwinger dates from the beginning of the 18th century and is built in Baroque style.
 It was originally intended to serve as an outpost for the castle next door.
 Today, the Royal Castle overshadows and attracts most visitors to Dresden.

 During our last visit (October 2022) the gardens were under renovation.
-The Zwinger is, however, open to the public.
+Zwinger is, however, open to the public.

 Inside there are 3 museums.
 To all one ticket is valid.
 Each museum is housed in a different building in the complex – a detailed plan can be found in the courtyard.
 The buildings are just a 5-minute walk from each other.